 Except where the design of a headstone includes an integral vessel for plants or cut flowers, flowers may only be placed in a removable container.
 Wreathes and cut flowers may be placed in such containers or laid on any grave, but must be removed as soon as they appear to be withered or dead.

 Artificial flowers and other forms of non bio degradable decoration such as windmills and solar lights are not permitted in Highnam Churchyard.
 Artificial flowers are permitted for Remembrance Day poppies and Christmas wreaths.
 These are to be removed after one month.

-The PCC may at its discretion at any time remove and dispose of any wreaths, cut flowers or artificial flowers placed in the churchyard, if it is considered that they have deteriorated and/or become unsightly.
+The church officers will dispose of any wreaths, cut flowers or artificial flowers placed in the churchyard, if it is considered that they have deteriorated and/or become unsightly.

 Bulbs and small annual plants may be planted in the soil of a grave, but not beyond its actual boundary..
 No trees or shrubs may be planted without the agreement of the PCC.

 It is the policy of the PCC that a grave space may not be reserved